gitter-badger/wait/.github/issue_template.md

 _Let us know what actually happens_

 #### Steps to reproduce
-_How can we reproduce your issue?_
+_How can we reproduce your problem?_